ai-armageddon/chrome-kokoro-tts/README.md

 ## Troubleshooting

+### Common Issues

+- **"Play button doesn't appear when selecting text"**:
+  - Reload the extension in `chrome://extensions/`
+  - Check browser console for JavaScript errors
+  - Ensure content.js is properly loaded

-- **"Cannot connect to Kokoro API"**: Ensure the API server is running on `http://localhost:8000`
+- **"Cannot connect to Kokoro API"**:
+  - Ensure the API server is running on `http://localhost:8000`
+  - Check if the server started successfully

+- **No sound**:
+  - Check your system volume
+  - Ensure browser has audio permissions
-- **No sound**: Check your system volume and ensure the API is properly configured
+  - Verify API is properly configured

+- **Connection issues**:
-- **Connection issues**: Verify no other service is using port 8000
+  - Verify no other service is using port 8000
+  - Check firewall settings

-- **Extension not loading**: Check Chrome developer console for errors
+- **Extension not loading**:
+  - Check Chrome developer console for errors
+  - Ensure all files are present in the directory

 For detailed troubleshooting and advanced usage, see [CHROME_EXTENSION_GUIDE.md](CHROME_EXTENSION_GUIDE.md).